AleksSavelev/test-loc-utils/CONTRIBUTING.md

 # How to contribute
-If you would like to contribute to the Power BI visuals ChartUtils there are many ways you can help.
+If you would like to contribute to the Power BI visuals ColorUtils there are many ways you can help.

 ## Reporting issues
-We use [GitHub issues](https://github.com/Microsoft/powerbi-visuals-utils-chartutils/issues) as an issue tracker for the repository.
+We use [GitHub issues](https://github.com/Microsoft/powerbi-visuals-utils-colorutils/issues) as an issue tracker for the repository.
 Firstly, please search in open issues and try to make sure your problem doesn't exist.
 If there is an issue, add your comments to this issue.
 If there are no issues yet, please open a new one.

 ## Contributing Code